-12.4 Learning with IC Units
+12.4 Teacher Forcing and Learning with Suppression Units

 A flaw of the generalized delta rule is that it is hard to believe that learning in biological systems is actually based on this principle.
 One problem being that additional networks are necessary to compute the error and transport this information to the corresponding synapses.
 The other problem concerns the determination of the error as such.
 How could the single error components be determined and provided to the backpropagation network?
-Furthermore, the training methods described above are used off-line, i.e. the recurrent connections are switched off during learning to avoid the problems of superimposition of two dynamics, the dynamics of the recurrent net itself and the dynamics due the changing of the weights (Steil 1999).
+Furthermore, the training methods described above for recurrent nets are used off-line, i.e. the recurrent connections are switched off during learning to avoid the problems of superimposition of two dynamics, the dynamics of the recurrent net itself and the dynamics due the changing of the weights (Steil 1999).
 In the following a circuit is presented that copes with this problem.
 This circuit acts within a neuronal unit and incorporates a learning rule that formally corresponds to the delta rule, but does not require a separate network for backpropagating the error because the latter is computed locally within each single neuroid.
-The units, called input compensation units (IC units, Kühn et al. 2006) contain a circuit that allows to disconnect the dynamics of the recurrent network from the dynamics due to the learning procedure.
-The function will be illustrated using a simple task: The network should learn to represent a fixed static pattern given at the input to produce sustained activity even if the input pattern disappears.
-Specifically, the task is as follows: the net consists of n units.
-As example, a net of n = 3 units is depicted in Figure 12.5a.
-Any n-dimensional input vector a is provided to the net.
-The learning algorithm should change the weights in a way that all units adopt activations that correspond to the input and maintain their activation even after the external input is switched off.
-The task is to find a weight matrix W with $\mathbf{a} = \mathbf{W} \mathbf{a}$.
-As we have n^2 weights, there is a manifold of matrices that fulfill this condition. n equations determine n degrees of freedom.
-Therefore $(n^2 - n)$ of the n^2 weights can be chosen arbitrarily.
-For n = 3 as an example one possible solution is given by
+The units, called suppression units (Su-units, Kühn et al. 2007, Makarov et al., 2008) contain a simple circuit that allows to disconnect the dynamics of the recurrent network from the dynamics due to the learning procedure.
+Such a neuroid is equipped with two types of inputs: One external input a_i and n internal, i.e., recurrent input connections x_i , the weights w{ij} of which can be changed by learning.
+The overall output of one suppression neuroid is calculated in the following way: